 The Board is responsible for ensuring that there are long-term goals and a strategic planning process in place for the Corporation and participating with management, at least annually, directly or through its committees in approving the strategic plan by which the Corporation proposes to achieve its goals.

 The Board is responsible for understanding the principal risks of the business in which the Corporation is engaged, achieving a proper balance between risks incurred and the potential return to shareholders, and confirming that there are systems in place that effectively monitor and manage those risks with a view to the long-term viability of the Corporation.

 - Appointing the CEO of the Corporation, monitoring and assessing the CEO’s performance, determining the CEO’s compensation, and providing advice and counsel to the CEO in the execution of the CEO’s duties;

-- Approving the appointment and remuneration of senior executive officers of the Corporation; and
+- Approving the remuneration of the named executive officers; and

 - Confirming that adequate provision has been made for the training and development of management and for the orderly succession of management.

 Reporting and Communication

 - Verifying that the Corporation has in place policies and programs to enable the Corporation to communicate effectively with its shareholders, other interested parties and the public generally;

 - Verifying that the financial performance of the Corporation is adequately reported to shareholders, other security holders and regulators on a timely and regular basis;

 - Verifying that the Corporation’s financial results are reported fairly and in accordance with generally accepted accounting principles;